 Differential attainment (DA) is what we call the gap between attainment levels of different groups of doctors.
-DA is an indicator that training and medical education may not be fair.
-This occurs across many professions including medicine and is called differential attainment.
-A variety of factors such as social, economic and psychological can affect performance.
+It occurs across many professions.

-Our standards require training pathways to be fair.
-Under the public sector equality duty (PSED) the GMC and those who we regulate must have ‘due regard’ to the need to:
+Our standards require training pathways to be fair for everyone.
+Under the public sector equality duty, we and those who we regulate must have ‘due regard’ to the need to:

 - eliminate unlawful discrimination